Ahmad-Jouhar/Pediatric-Database-Editor/README.md

 Visual Basic and the .NET framework were used here to make it in a small form

-the save file is in "Database\bin\Debug" and the application is called Database.exe
+The save file is in "Database\bin\Debug" and the application is called Database.exe

+## Requirements:
+This project was made using Visual Studio, so accessing it will require the program + the .NET module